Pavetta lanceolata – updating web now!

 Ethnobotany

 The white Wood is hard and dense but narrow and not much used.
 Leaves are edible and taste like watercress.
 Seeds are removable from fruit and germinate quite easily.
 Seedlings are often collectable from the base of the plant.
-Young plants require watering and do best in a sunny protected area.
+Young plants require watering and do best in open sunny protected area.
+The reward is having a highly ornamental plant – especially when flowering (photo 143 under Tree).

 References